AnonymousRand/musescore_realistic_playback_plugins/README.md

 - Just a cool niche thing to count how many elements you've selected, when you want to feel like you did something

 # Bugs
-- BulkVelocityChange and BulkDynamicsVelocityChange occasionally crash when plugin hotkey pressed
+- bulk-note-velocity-change and bulk-dynamics-velocity-change occasionally crash when plugin hotkey pressed

 # Fixed bugs
 - BulkTempoChange no longer corrupts your entire score due to string parsing oversights